watarukumagai-git/opt/peer_review/no1/review_comment.md

 ## total comment
 - This paper proposed an improved particle swarm optimization (PSO) and applied in three-dimensional path planning of UAV.
-The proposed method is the PSO algorithm introduced to the following several ideas: imporved operations (crossover/mutation/selection) in real-coded genetic algorithm (GA) and inertia weight parameter tuning.
+- The proposed method is the PSO algorithm introduced to the following several ideas: imporved operations (crossover/mutation/selection) in real-coded genetic algorithm (GA) and inertia weight parameter tuning.
-Moreover, the paper built a three-dimensional environment model for the problem and constructed a fitness function based on obstacles and path lengths.
+- Moreover, the paper built a three-dimensional environment model for the problem and constructed a fitness function based on obstacles and path lengths.
-Finally, it is verified that the obtained path of the proposed method is superior to that of conventional PSO and GA by solving the problem through numerical simulations.
+- Finally, it is verified that the obtained path of the proposed method is superior to that of conventional PSO and GA by solving the problem through numerical simulations.
 - It provides an interesting observation and data.
 - But, I think it still needs a considerable and major revision to be acceptable for publication in terms of originality or usability.
 - From this reason, the judgement is "C" (major revision).
 - It should be revised according to following major comments and improved as necessary.

 ## [major comments]
-## comment1(p1 chapter1)
+## comment1 (General)
 - What is the main purpose or motivation of this paper?
 - I guess the existing studies [2]-[13] or this paper only apply an improved algorithm in 3D path planning of UAV and belong to the same category.
 - Nevertheless, there are no research subject and motivation of this category in the current manuscript.
 - If the authors think the subject is for PSO to be trapped into a local minima in the path planning, the existing studies [2]-[13] may have solved it to some extent.
 - Overall, please describe and clarify the research subject for 3D path planning of UAV or motivation of this paper comparing to the existing studies.

 ## comment2 (General)
 - What is the originality of this paper?